systemsetup/myFreeBSD/FreeBSD14MountDrives.markdown

 *Note*: If there is a typo in `fstab` reboot will result in single-user-mode, i.e. read-only.
 To correct the `fstab` file
 ```
-mount -u rw /
+mount -u rw /   # without rw you will be unable to save the edited file
 zfs mount -a    # change to ufs if the drive with the OS use this filesystem
 vi /etc/fstab
 ```